commercionetwork/commercionetwork/docs/x/docs/README.md

 the `MsgSendDocumentReceipt` message that allows you to do that.

 #### Transaction message
-In order to properly send a transaction to share a document, you will need to create and sign the following message.
+In order to properly send a transaction to send a document receipt, you will need to create and sign the following message.

 ```json